ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Roughtime messages are maps consisting of one or more (tag, value) pairs.
-They start with a header, which contains the number of pairs, the tags, and value offsets.
+They start with a header, which contains the number of pairs, the value offsets, and the tags.
 The header is followed by a message values section which contains the values associated with the tags in the header.
 Messages MUST be formatted according to {{figmessage}} as described in the following sections.